aeewhite/MultiBand/readme.md

 For information on how to make a module, visit the docs [here](docs/modules.md).

-To add modules to your own setup, clone a module's git repo into the modules directory and start MultiBand.
+To add modules to your own setup, clone a module's git repo into the modules directory and then start MultiBand.

 ## Architecture